unfamous-citizen/digiquest/README.md

-# digiquest
+# DigiQuest
-digiquest is a survey suite using web interface.
+DigiQuest is a survey suite using web interface.

+The following linux packages are required :

+libdbd-mysql-perl
+libxml-libxslt-perl
+libspreadsheet-writeexcel-perl
+libexcel-template-perl
+libgd-perl
+libgd-graph-perl